rvennam/istio-on-iks/custom-istio-ingress-1.7.md

   profile: empty
   hub: icr.io/ext/istio
   # tag: 1.7.1 # Force the Gateway to a specific version
-  revision: custom-ingressgateway # IMPORTANT - Treat as a separate configuration and not overwrite the default Istio install
   components:
     ingressGateways:
       - name: custom-ingressgateway